Thank you for contacting me about pavement parking.

 The consultation also explores how a nationwide ban on pavement parking, enforced by local authorities, could work.
 A nationwide ban would need careful consideration and would have to allow, for example, for necessary exceptions or designated spots for pavement parking where required.
 The approach taken would also have to be tailored to the very different challenges faced in rural and suburban areas.

-I look forward to the Government review and outcome now that the consultation has closed, and will continue to monitor this issue closely.
+I look forward to the Government review and outcome and will continue to monitor this issue closely.

 Thank you again for taking the time to contact me.